nonefffds/ALSN/README.md

 All set.

-**I'll try to implementing a better way of using this, like writing a deamon (systemd) for it.
-But all after I get back to school.**
+**I'll try to implementing a better way of using this, like writing a deamon (systemd) for it, later, period.**

 ## TO-DO